Topics Holding of "Pharmaceutical Industry Vision 2021 Briefing Session

 The issue of stable supply of pharmaceuticals was also highlighted as a major challenge.
 We have established the "Stakeholder Council on Measures to Ensure Stable Supply of Ethical Drugs" to discuss the issue of stable supply of pharmaceuticals.
 The report and recommendations have been compiled, but there are still some points that have not been realized, and these are addressed in the "Pharmaceutical Industry Vision 2021.

-The "Pharmaceutical Industry Vision 2021" was developed by reflecting the opinions of the pharmaceutical industry and various other stakeholders, but it is not the end of the process; it requires cooperation from all sectors and a unified effort by the public and private sectors.
+The "Pharmaceutical Industry Vision 2021" was formulated by reflecting the opinions of the pharmaceutical industry and various other stakeholders, but it is not the end of the process; it is necessary for all sectors to cooperate and for the public and private sectors to work together.
 I ask that you continue to work with the Ministry of Health, Labor and Welfare in cooperation with the Economic Affairs Division.
 Although I have just been transferred to a new position, I would like to continue to be a supporter of the development of the pharmaceutical industry.

 Greeting